Synchronous and asynchronous object replication

 C is not in the node list for the partition.
-On node C, partition P is considered a sparse partition.
+On node C, partition P is considered a foreign partition.

-The partition state and node list of sparse partitions is maintained as the partition definition changes in the cluster.
+The partition state and node list of foreign partitions is maintained as the partition definition changes in the cluster.
 However, no objects are replicated to these nodes, and these nodes cannot become the active node for the partition.
-When an object in a sparse partition is created or updated, the create and update is pushed to the active and any replica nodes in the partition.
+When an object in a foreign partition is created or updated, the create and update is pushed to the active and any replica nodes in the partition.

 Partitions are defined directly by the application or an administrator on a running system.
 At minimum, TIBCO recommends defining and enabling partitions (see Enabling and Disabling Partitions) on all nodes on which the partition should be known.
 This allows an application to: